-Chapter 13 bankruptcy, often referred to as a “wage earner” bankruptcy, is a court-supervised payment plan where you pay your secured and unsecured creditors monthly based upon your income and reasonable expenses.
-To qualify, you must have sufficient income to make payments to your secured creditors (including paying any past due payments).
-You are required to pay all of your disposable family income into the plan until your creditors are paid in full or for five years, whichever comes first, and you must pay your unsecured creditors at least as much as they would receive from your non‑exempt property if you filed a Chapter 7 bankruptcy.
+To qualify under Chapter 13 bankruptcy law in Florida, you must have sufficient income to make payments to your secured creditors (including paying any past due payments).
+You are required to pay all of your disposable family income into the plan until your creditors are paid in full or for five years, whichever comes first, and you must pay your unsecured creditors at least as much as they would receive from your non‑exempt property if you filed a Florida Chapter 7 bankruptcy.

 Chapter 13 Trustee